12. Research lab safety

 12.1 Laser safety

-Professor Bob Fisher is the appointed School Laser Supervisor (SLS) and he is responsible for the supervision of the laser operations within the School.
+For equipment that contains or uses lasers, Professor Bob Fisher is the appointed School Laser Supervisor (SLS) and he is responsible for the supervision of the laser operations within the School.

 Direct viewing of class 3A laser beams or their reflections may be potentially hazardous to the eyes and therefore work with the laser is restricted only to those who have been authorised by the SLS.